 Continuous Improvement is the objective of many organisations.
 It isn’t however something to be done, it is an approach or a culture and as such it can be hard to achieve.
 In this article I will explore ways to make its implementation both easier and successful.

-Implementing an ERP system is a complex project.
-Process Mapping is often used to help make this as straight forward as possible and to ensure that the resulting ERP system supports the business, rather than the other way round.
+Implementation of an ERP system is a complex project.
+Process Mapping is often used to help make this as straight forward as possible and to ensure that the resulting Enterprise Resource Planning system supports the business, rather than the other way round.

 What makes organisations excellent?
 At a recent British Quality Foundation (BQF) event this was the primary question which was investigated over the course of a day across workshops and discussion.
 We were learning about the EFQM Excellence model, the European standard for Quality.